Tuileries station

+The station, along with Concorde and Champs-Élysées-Clemenceau were closed from 17 June to 21 September for the 2024 Summer Olympics.

 Location

-Like most stations on Line 1, Tuileries lies on an east–west axis (Axe historique) from La Défense in the west to Vincennes in the east.
-Specifically, it is located underneath the Rue de Rivoli just near the Jardin des Tuileries, for which the station is named.
+The station is located underneath the Rue de Rivoli along the Jardin des Tuileries.

 History

 The station opened on 19 July 1900 with the entry into service of the first section of line 1 between Porte de Vincennes and Porte Maillot.

-From the 1960s until the end of the 20th century, the station walls were clad in metal sheets with green horizontal posts and illuminated gold advertising frames, and the metal beams supporting the station ceiling were painted green.
-Before the removal of this arrangement during the renovation of the platforms on the occasion of the metro's centenary, it was completed with white Motte style seats.
-The new decoration was inaugurated in 2000.
+From the 1960s until the end of the 20th century, the station walls were clad in metal sheets with green horizontal posts and illuminated gold advertising frames, and the metal beams supporting the station ceiling were painted green, and the station was fitted with white Motte style seats.
+In 2000, to celebrate the métro's centenary, the station was redecorated with wooden benches and wall covered with photo panels showing major events from 11 decades of history.
+In May 2023, new wall decoration was installed, showing drawings of trees, leaves and flowers, produced by artist Cyprien Chabert, and the platform signs showing the station name were updated with a green background color (instead of the usual blue).

 As part of the automation of line 1, the station platforms were upgraded on the weekend of 18 and 19 October 2008, then fitted with platform screen doors in November 2010.

 In 2019, 2,614,837 travelers entered this station which placed it in 199th position among metro stations for its usage.

 Passenger services

 Access

-The station has two entrances leading to Rue de Rivoli, to the right of the entrance to the Jardin des Tuileries facing Rue du Vingt-Neuf-Juillet: